Ucicek/Lidar-car-with-slam/README.md

 ## Challenges

-- Relying solely on LIDAR data demands accurate interpretation and response mechanisms.
+- **LIDAR Limitations**: Relying solely on LIDAR data demands accurate interpretation and response mechanisms.
-- Parameters for Hector SLAM and Move_Base need fine-tuning for precise localization and efficient navigation.
+- **Tuning**: Parameters for Hector SLAM and Move_Base need fine-tuning for precise localization and efficient navigation.
+- **Motor Control**: Working with DC motors and the L298N motor driver presents challenges due to their inherent imprecision.
+The motors may not provide exact movement as expected, leading to deviations from the desired path.
-- Ensuring seamless translation of high-level navigation commands to motor commands without delays or errors.
+- **Command Conversion**: Ensuring seamless translation of high-level navigation commands to motor commands without delays or errors.

+## Demo

+Demo video will be uploaded within the next few days

 ## Outcome